 Minors and honours classes

 The universities also offer new multidisciplinary minors and honours classes on socially relevant themes.
 Here, students from different degree programmes and universities work together.
-The first joint minor started in 2014: Responsible Innovation.
-From September 2015, students have access to the broadening minors at the partner universities.
+Students have access to the broadening minors at the partner universities.

 For professional target groups, the three universities have developed post-initial education in conjunction with other partners.
 Examples include the executive Master’s in Cyber Security at Cyber Security Academy The Hague and the executive Master’s in Customs and Supply Chain Compliance.

 Research into university education